 e.
 Change Orders written to a Maintenance Office for project related expenditures.
 All such costs are also nonparticipating.

 f.
 Total deletion of a contract item that has a bid amount greater than $50,000.

 Change Orders classified as nonsubstantial will be prepared by the project engineer and approved by the District Construction Engineer.
 These can be participating or nonparticipating.

 After approval, the District Construction Engineer will return two copies to the project engineer, retain one copy, and forward the original and 1 copy to the Office of Construction and Materials.

 Participating or nonparticipating are applicable to both substantial and nonsubstantial Change Orders and indicate FHWA's approval to participate (or not participate) in any particular cost item.
-On federal-aid projects, the project engineer will indicate whether an item is "participating" or "nonparticipating."
-District Construction Engineers will review the participating or nonparticipating determination and make corrections if necessary.
+On federal-aid projects, the designation is accomplished by adding the change order to the appropriate funding category.

 Most items, on federally funded projects, are eligible for federal participation.
 REMEMBER: Always ask and obtain approval before proceeding.
 Examples of items which may not be participating are: